Config reference: scoring

 Category: retrieval

-Badges: - Advanced RAG tuning
+Badges: - Advanced tuning

 scoring.filename_boost_exact (FILENAME_BOOST_EXACT) — Filename Exact Match Multiplier